martins-jean/Handwritten-Poem-AI-Decoder/README.md

 https://github.com/sorki/python-mnist

 ### KNOWN LIMITATIONS
-Similar projects normally have to deal with the segmentation problem where AI is challenged to recognize where a handwritten letter ends and another begins.
-In this case, each handwritten letters was written in a separate paper sheet so it
+<p align="justify"> Similar projects normally have to deal with the segmentation problem where AI is challenged to recognize where a handwritten letter ends and another begins.
+In this case, each handwritten letters was written in a separate paper sheet so it. </p>

 The EMNIST dataset was extremely useful for the roman alphabet but other datasets would be needed to deliver the same results on a variety of foreign alphabets.
 ### TECHNOLOGIES USED